SAAMA Press Release – January 2018

-January tractor sales of 478 units were almost 18% less than the 580 units sold in January last year.
-January combine harvester sales of 16 units were the same as the 16 units sold in January last year.
+January tractor sales of 527 units were significantly (10%) up on the 478 units sold in January last year.
+January combine harvester sales of eight units were half of the 16 units sold in January last year.

 Chairman: South African Agricultural Machinery Association

 Contact: Mr. Lucas Groenewald (082) 804-8463 or Dr. Jim Rankin (011) 453-7249